Ages: 14-18 years

 In building their robot and doing all the other things that go with an FIRST® Robotics Competition team, students learn valuable life skills like teamwork, collaboration, public speaking, technical science and engineering skills, Gracious Professionalism®, and others.

-In Australia, FIRST® Robotics Competition teams compete at the Duel Down Under off-season events or official Regional competitions in Sydney or the USA.
+In Australia, FIRST® Robotics Competition teams compete at the off-season events or official Regional competitions in Australia or the USA.

 A FIRST® Robotics Competition team consists of high school students typically aged 14-18.
 These students have to work together to design, build, program and drive robots.